-Budget 2022: Billion-dollar cost-of-living bonanza
+Budget 2022: Two million Kiwis to get $350 — are you eligible?

 Housing

-The Government is rolling out a two-pronged housing strategy, loosening criteria for first-home buyers to get government assistance for first home grants and removing all price criteria to apply for first home loans.
+The Government is rolling out a two-pronged housing strategy, loosening criteria for first-home buyers to get government assistance for first-home grants and removing all price criteria to apply for first-home loans.

 A billion dollars were allocated to the public housing programme.
-Some of that spend will go to extending contracts to motels for transitional housing, the rest will go to the public housing build programme.
+Some of that will go to extending contracts to motels for transitional housing, the rest will go to the public housing build programme.

 It is not clear whether that funding will deliver additional public homes.
 It appears much could be absorbed by cost pressures in the construction sector.